ddiLab/SageEdu/setup/general/JupyterNotebookSetup.md

 ---

-### How to deal with the error "Error: Can't initialize nvrm channel" :
+### How to deal with the error "Error: Can't initialize nvrm channel" in Headful Mode:
 1. Exit all browsers and type "Ctrl + C" in the terminal to exit out of the notebook
-2. Once Jupyter Notebook is no longer running, open a browser window, make that browser the default browser, and rerun the command from step 3
+2. Once Jupyter Notebook is no longer running, open a browser window, make that browser the default browser, and rerun the command from step 1
-3. Note: It might be that a window from the default browser must always be open before opening Jupyter Notebook
+3. Note: It's possible that a window from the default browser must always be open before starting Jupyter Notebook